The Jagged Path

 In the French language, the Dandelion is referred to as "dent-de-leon", meaning, "tooth of the lion".
 This "weed" may look innocent and unimpressive, but she packs a punch!

 Dandelion is a rich source of vitamins A, B complex, and C, as well as minerals such as iron, potassium, and zinc.
-Traditionally, dandelion roots and leaves were used to support the liver.
-Native Americans boil and drink dandelion extract to help treat digestion problems, skin ailments, inflammation, liver injury, kidney disease, and heartburn.
+Traditionally, dandelion roots and leaves were used to support the liver. tribess boil and drink dandelion extract to help treat digestion problems, skin ailments, inflammation, liver injury, kidney disease, and heartburn.
 Early Europeans used it to remedy diabetes, high fever, and diarrhea.

 - -promotes and stimulated digestion